TPiazza21/StockTrader/README.md

 # StockTrader
 Final Project for CS 182 at Harvard for Tyler Piazza, Sebastian Revel, William Hartog

+General Things to know (and errors to not be worried about):

 Things that must be downloaded for this to work:
 - pip install alpha_vantage
 - pip install weather-api